 My book and ebook, Evolving Soulfully – Cultivating Natural Vitality, Deep Presence, Intimacy, Meaning and Purpose is available in the US at https://www.barnesandnoble.com/s/evolving%20soulfully

-In Canada the book and ebook is available at Amazon.ca and print book at Banyen Books in Vancouver.
+In Canada the book and ebook is available at https://www.barnesandnoble.com/s/evolving%20soulfully and the print book at Banyen Books in Vancouver.

-I offer you compassionate companionship and guidance in transforming your inner barriers to discovering your inner resources for healing and evolving.
-Through transformation you can learn to evolve toward manifesting greater balance, vitality, deeper passion, presence, meaning and purpose.
+Through transformation you can learn to evolve toward manifesting greater balance, vitality, deeper passion, presence, and a sense of meaning and purpose.

 Transformation and evolution are supported by an evolving capacity to be aware and compassionate.
 This builds a therapeutic container of trust that leads to healing, deeper understanding and wisdom.
 By learning to be compassionate with ourself, we learn to be compassionate with others and our relationships deepen in intimacy.
 Through soulful guidance inner resources are identified and encouraged to unfold into your unique vocational calling for work filled with deeper meaning and purpose.

-There are essentially three levels of healing negative experience and trauma that I work with, Body, Heart & Soul.
+There are essentially three domains of healing trauma that I work with, Body, Heart & Soul.